David-Beale/Pathfinding-project/To-Do.md

 - scrollable map
-- get speed slider to work
 - camera lock-on
 - toolbar toggle
-- curved turning
+- curved turning on junctions
-- path finding lines for both pathfinding methods
+- get speed slider to work with any speed
+- slow down and speed up based on car in front
+- starting rotation
+- random computer speeds
+- two lanes of traffic with auto overtaking
 - search function
-- starting rotation